nik-hil/nik-hil.github.io/_posts/2019-08-03-how-to-resize-image-in-large-numbers.md

 # Resizing

-Following is useful when you have to work with large quantity of images.
+Following is useful when you have to work with a large number of images.
 I m working with [kaggle competition](https://www.kaggle.com/c/imaterialist-fashion-2019-FGVC6/data).
-I will preprocess the files to speed up the trainign process.
+I will preprocess the files to speed up the training process.

 # Does preprocessing help?

- 1. During training many cpu cycles are wasted to recreate the desired image size.
-If images are lost, then in new training cycle we have to recreate them
+ 1. During training, many CPU cycles are wasted to recreate the desired image size.
+If images are lost, then in the new training cycle we have to recreate them
  1. Using parallel will reduce the time to preprocess the image.

 # Steps